Azure/azure-storage-fuse/README.md

     * [OPTIONAL] **--cache-size-mb=1000** : option to setup the cache-size in MB.
 Default will be 80% of the available memory, eviction will happen beyond that.
 Use this option to lower the cache size or increase it.
      * [OPTIONAL] **--attr_timeout=20** : The attribute timeout in seconds.
 Performance improvement option.
 It is a default fuse option.
 For further details look at the FUSE man page.
 The attributes of recently accessed files will be saved for the specified seconds.
      * [OPTIONAL] **--entry_timeout=20** : The entry timeout in seconds.
 Performance improvement option.
 It is a default fuse option.
 For further details look at the FUSE man page.
 The attributes of recently accessed files will be saved for the specified seconds.
+     * [OPTIONAL] **-o ro** : This is a fuse option that allows a read-only mount.
+When this command line option is provided blobfuse will mount the container in read-only mode.
+In addition blobfuse will start streaming the date being read instead of downloading the file and caching it locally.

 ### Valid authentication setups: